-^{} Price and yield are to the first call date of May 1, 2034.
+^{} Price and Yield are to the first call date of May 1, 2035.

-(1) The 2024A Bonds have been awarded to Morgan Stanley & Co., LLC through a competitive sale.
-The 2024B Bonds have been awarded to Truist Securities, Inc. through a competitive sale.
+(1) The 2025 Bonds have been awarded to BofA Securities, Inc. through a competitive sale.

 (2) Copyright 2006, American Bankers Association.
 CUSIP data herein is provided by Standard & Poor's, CUSIP Service Bureau, a division of the McGraw-Hill Companies, Inc. This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service.
 CUSIP numbers are provided for convenience of reference only.
 Neither the State nor the Underwriters take any responsibility for the accuracy of such CUSIP numbers.
 The CUSIP number for a specific maturity is subject to being changed after the issuance of the Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity.